Building maintenance and reporting repairs

 When and where are our courses held?

-If you have eight or more participants our highly experienced tutors will come to your workplace to deliver any of our courses.
+if you have eight or more participants our highly experienced tutors will come to your workplace to deliver any of our courses.
+For those organisations with fewer than eight participants we run public courses on various dates throughout the year.